rkuehfus/pre-ready-2019-H1/README.md

 ### 3 – 3:15 PM: Break

 ### 3:15 – 5 PM: 4.
-Azure Monitor Dashboard and Analytics Challenge
+Azure Monitor Dashboard and Analytics Challenge and/or Workbooks Challenge

 ## Note: We are planning to provide a few side challenges as well